What is Fretscape?

 Can it help me write progressions or find smoother substitutions?

 Yes.
 Enter your chord progression and Fretscape finds the voicing path that flows best.
 Sometimes it suggests a slightly different voicing for one chord because it makes the transitions before and after it dramatically easier.
 It's a great tool for songwriters who want their progressions to feel as good under their fingers as they sound.
+Try the Progression Builder to get started.

 Can I identify a chord by tapping frets?